 “No matter what anyone tells you, words and ideas can change the world.”

-One of my favorite lines from one of my favorite movies, Dead Poets Society.
+One of my favourite lines from one of my favourite movies, Dead Poets Society.

 That’s what a testimony is: the proof or statement of your story.
 We all have a testimony; our lives testify of our experiences, beliefs, and convictions.
 Your testimony might be that Coldplay is the greatest band alive, or the Queen B is, in fact, the queen.

 It might be that reading is empowering, or that reading is hard.
 Eating Paleo has saved your life, or perhaps made your health worse.